The Abraham-Lorentz force and electrodynamics at the classical electron radius: Introduction

-First we consider the linearized effective equation of motion \cite{point} in section \ref{lineoms} which describes an stable dynamics for low cutoff.
-If the resolution in the space-time is better than the classical electron radius then the usual $\ord{\dddot x}$ Abraham-Lorentz force appears and induces self accelerating, unstable particle trajectories.
+The organization of this paper is the following: The classical calculation is presented in section \ref{cleffths}.
+First we derive the linearized effective equation of motion of classical, regulated electrodynamics \cite{point} in section \ref{lineoms}, describing a stable dynamics for low cutoff.
+If the resolution in the space-time is better than the classical electron radius then the usual $\ord{\dddot x}$ Abraham-Lorentz force induces self accelerating, unstable particle trajectories.
 Next we turn to the full, non-linear, integro-differential equation of motion in section \ref{fulleffs}.
 Its numerical solution displays two distinct scale regimes, separated by the classical electron radius.
 The usual linear Abraham-Lorentz force is displayed in the IR domain and the non-linear effects prevent the run away and keep the motion stable in the UV regime.
-The issue of embedding this scenario in QED is taken up briefly in section \ref{saddlepds} where it is argued that the radiation reaction problem is a tree-level saddle point effect governed by an $\ord{\hbar^0}$ effective equation of motion and hiding deeply within the quantum regime of the theory.
+In the second part of the paper, section \ref{saddlepds}, the issue of embedding such a classical scenario in QED is taken up briefly.
+The scale hierarchy of QED is commented in section \ref{scaless} to argue in favor of an island of semiclassical saddle point physics around the classical electron radius scale within the quantum domain, followed by the derivation of the effective dynamics for the electric current in section \ref{effactpds}.
+The point splitting regularization is outlined in section \ref{regs}.
+Finally, the effective action, leading to the classical equations of motion of section \ref{cleffths} is presented in section \ref{wlacts}.
+The conclusions are summarized in section \ref{concls}.